UltravioletFramework/ultraviolet/README.md

 Requirements
 ============

-Ultraviolet can be used with any version of .NET which supports .NET Standard 2.0 or .NET Standard 2.1.
+Ultraviolet can be used with any version of .NET which supports .NET Standard 2.1.

 Building Ultraviolet requires .NET Core SDK 3.1.